Häme University of Applied Sciences

 HAMK has four research units: HAMK Bio, HAMK Edu, HAMK Smart and HAMK Tech.
 These carry out applied research, support teaching and promote regional impact according to their focus areas.
 Concrete examples of the work in the research units are assignments commissioned by companies and the public sector as well as various research, development and innovation (RDI) projects.
 Around 130 RDI projects are carried out at HAMK each year, and around one fifth of these are international in scope.

 HAMK has an extensive partner network.
 In Finland, HAMK’s strategic partners are Aalto University, Natural Resources Institute Finland (Luke), Laurea University of Applied Sciences, South-Eastern Finland University of Applied Sciences (XAMK) and HUMAK University of Applied Sciences.
-HAMK is also part of the international Beyond alliance, which includes HAMK, Feevale University in Brazil and Via University College in Denmark.
-In addition, HAMK is a member of the RUN European University, which includes eight European higher education institutions.
+HAMK is a member of the RUN European University, which includes seven European higher education institutions.
+In addition, HAMK is also part of the international Beyond alliance, which includes HAMK, Feevale University in Brazil and Via University College in Denmark.
+HAMK also has a large number of development projects in Africa.

 HAMK has operated as a limited liability company since the beginning of 2015.
 The shareholder municipalities for HAMK Ltd are Hämeenlinna, Forssa, Riihimäki, Valkeakoski, Hattula and Tammela.
 HAMK also has two subsidiary companies Häme Vocational Institute, which offers vocational upper secondary education, and Häme Summer University, which offers open university-level education.

 The communication channels of Häme University of Applied Sciences include its website, Facebook, Instagram, LinkedIn and Twitter.
-On its own open publication portal HAMK Unlimited, HAMK publishes articles as well as a monthly newsletter and a wide range of blog posts.
+On its own open publication portal HAMK Unlimited, HAMK publishes articles as well as a monthly newsletter (in Finnish) and a wide range of blog posts (Finnish and English).
 In addition, HAMK’s open events and webinars can be found in the HAMK event calendar.

 The Finnish higher education system comprises universities and universities of applied sciences that are authorised by the government.
 The quality systems of Finnish higher education institutions are audited systematically by the Finnish Education Evaluation Centre.
 HAMK was the first ever higher education institution in Finland to receive the highest status “advanced” for its quality system.